 The duration of the project will be 22 months and the study will begin in June 2012.
 A Gantt chart of the project time table is shown in the Appendix 5, Figure 2.
-Recruitment of 8 schools will occur in September 2012.
+Recruitment of 10 schools will occur between September 2012 and March 2013.
 The study will be frequently reviewed at steering group meetings and parent panel meetings (see Gantt chart, Appendix Figure 2).